panzer-punk/bioserver-docker/README.md

 # Open Source Outbreak Server

-Hi all

-To briefly state the goal behind this project, it's simply to preserve [dev ghostline](https://gitlab.com/users/gh0stl1ne/projects)'s Bioserver1 & 2 projects, as neither of these are available on github and both require a bit of work to get up and running.
+This project is an all-in-one Docker build for Bioserver1 and Bioserver2, bundling the game server together with DNS services, the built-in DNAS server, and a MySQL database, based on original work by [dev ghostline](https://gitlab.com/users/gh0stl1ne/projects).<br>
+It is aimed at fans and fellow enthusiasts, and supports both local server and self-hosted deployments.<br>
+The goal is to keep the game alive and accessible for the community by modernizing the stack and making private or local server deployment easy.<br>
+Development and testing are focused primarily on local server usage, so self-hosted environments may require custom image adjustments.

 ## Setup
-**DO IT BEFORE RUNNING GAME SERVER**
+**DO THIS BEFORE RUNNING THE GAME SERVER**
-1. run `make init`
+1. Run `make init`
-2. set your server IP in .env (SERVER_IP=)
+2. Set your server IP in `.env` (`SERVER_IP=`)
-3. set your router IP or secondary dns (ROUTER_IP=)
+3. Set your router IP or secondary DNS in `.env` (`ROUTER_IP=`)
-4. build containers `make build`
+4. Build containers with `make build`

-### Running game server
+### Running the game server
-**For local server set FORCE_DEV_LOGIN=true in .env**
+**For local server usage, set `FORCE_DEV_LOGIN=true` in `.env`**

-1. simple run `make run-daemon` or `make run`
+1. Simply run `make run-daemon` or `make run`

 ### After shutdown
 **DO NOT FORGET TO ENABLE systemd-resolved**\
-Simply run `make enable-systemd-resovled`
+Simply run `make enable-systemd-resolved`

 ## Develop